Shopping mall

-Many malls have declined considerably in Northern America, and some have closed and become so-called "dead malls".
+In recent decades, malls have declined considerably in North America, partly due to the retail apocalypse, particularly in subprime locations, and some have closed and become so-called "dead malls".
 Successful exceptions have added entertainment and experiential features, added big-box stores as anchors, or converted to other specialized shopping center formats such as power centers, lifestyle centers, factory outlet centers, and festival marketplaces.
-In Canada, shopping centres have frequently been replaced with mixed-use highrise communities.
+In Canada, shopping centres have frequently been replaced with mixed-use high-rise communities.
+In many European countries and Asian countries, shopping malls continue to grow and thrive.